 How does peer learning with software actually work?
-Flink's eBook activities provide an excellent example.
+Our eBook activities provide an excellent example.
 Learners work in pairs with one reading out loud and the other listening and correcting/ assisting their peer when they make a mistake or get stuck.
 The reader gets a fluency score based on how quickly they finished the book.
 Both learners work together to answer a set of comprehension questions, some of which require an analytical conversation between the learners to answer.
 In this fashion, readers can take on more complex text as requested by the Common Core state standards, gain fluency without the presence of an adult to guide them, and learn from the type of analytical conversation shown to maximize engagement in reading by Guthrie and Humenick.

-Motivating students to read: Evidence for classroom practices that increase reading motivation and achievement.
+1 Motivating students to read: Evidence for classroom practices that increase reading motivation and achievement.
 JT Guthrie, NM Humenick, The voice of evidence in reading research, 2004

-Deborah Reck, former CEO of the Writers' Express & CAO Language Arts for Amplify Learning http://visible-learning.org/2016/04/hattie-ranking-backup-of-138-effects/
+2 Deborah Reck, former CEO of the Writers' Express & CAO Language Arts for Amplify Learning

-National Mathematics Advisory Panel.
+3 National Mathematics Advisory Panel.
 Foundations for Success: The Final Report of the National Mathematics Advisory Panel, U.S. Department of Education: Washington, DC, 2008

-Unpublished, Jordan Pollack, 2007
+4 Unpublished, Jordan Pollack, 2007